maxsnew/grammars-and-semantic-actions/README.md

 ## Dependent Lambek Calculus in Agda
 Dependent Lambek Calculus (`Lambekᴰ`) is a domain-specific dependent type theory for verified parsing and formal grammar theory.
 We use linear types as a syntax for formal grammars, and parsers can be written as linear terms.
 The linear typing restriction provides a form of intrinsic verification that a parser yields only valid parse trees for the input string.

-We build an implementation of Dependent Lambek Calculus by encoding its denotational semantics within Cubical Agda.
+We build an implementation of Dependent Lambek Calculus by as a *shallow embedding* in Cubical Agda.
+That is, we define the constructs used in the denotational semantics and program directly using the denotations.
 The syntax is then interpreted via the following encodings:

 ### Non-linear Types
 In the denotational semantics of `Lambekᴰ`, the non-linear types are interpreted in the category `Set`.
 In our implementation, we simply reuse Agda's type system to encode the non-linear fragment of the theory.
 That is, the universe of non-linear types `U` is interpreted in Agda as `Type ℓ` (at some level `ℓ`).